Mental Health problems in young people continue to rise.

 Some of the key findings of this research were:

-• That young people still don’t understand mental health very well, which causes them to talk down mental health problems that they might have.
+- That young people still don’t understand mental health very well.
+This causes them to talk down mental health problems that they might have.
 Because of this, a lot of them also said they prefer anonymous services

-• Many, usually hold back on what they’re going through at first, because they don’t want to scare people or have their independence taken away.
+- Many, usually hold back on what they’re going through at first.
+This is because they don’t want to scare people or have their independence taken away.

 Unfortunately, secondary schools are struggling to meet the needs of young people with mental health problems.
 A survey of 1271 young people across England and found that: